Independence Day (Israel): Events

-Independence Day eve
+Eve of Independence Day

 Memorial Day, or Yom Hazikaron, ends at sunset, and is immediately followed by the onset of Independence Day, given that in the Hebrew calendar system, days end and begin at sunset.

-An official ceremony is held every year on Mount Herzl, Jerusalem on the evening of Independence Day.
+An official ceremony is held every year on Mount Herzl, Jerusalem, on the evening of Independence Day.
 The ceremony includes a speech by the speaker of the Knesset (the Israeli Parliament), artistic performances, a Flag of Israel, forming elaborate structures (such as a Menorah, Magen David) and the ceremonial lighting of twelve torches, one for each of the Tribes of Israel.
 Every year a dozen Israeli citizens, who made a significant social contribution in a selected area, are invited to light the torches.

 Many cities hold outdoor performances in cities' squares featuring leading Israeli singers and fireworks displays.
 Streets around the squares are closed to cars, allowing people to sing and dance in the streets.